AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Dynamic Semantics**

-There are no Dynamic Semantics associated with the Abstract_State aspect.
+There are no dynamic semantics associated with the Abstract_State aspect.

 .. centered:: **Examples**